-Common causes of your dog eating poop on walks.
+Common causes of your dog eating poop on walks

-What you feed your dog matters because, like the human, he needs a balanced diet to be happy and healthy.
+What you feed your dog matters because, like a human, he needs a balanced diet to be happy and healthy.
 Once your dog has started eating poop on walks, you should consider changing his diet.

-However, as common as eating poop is among our canine friends, it can be harmful as your dog may pick up poop from an animal with worms.
+However, as common as eating poop among our canine friends, it can be harmful as your dog may pick up poop from an animal with worms.

-He might end up sick or getting worms from the habit which will have you seeking expensive treatment from a vet.
+He might end up sick or getting worms from the habit, which will have you seeking expensive treatment from a vet.

 iv) Attention Seeking

 Most dogs develop certain habits to seek a reaction from us.
-If you own a dog, then you know what I am talking about.
+If you own a dog, you know what I am talking about.
 Your dog may eat poop when you are walking him to see how you react to that.

 v) He likes it